-M1 Macs don’t have support for Bootcamp.
+M1 Macs don’t have support for Bootcamp, so you can’t install Windows through normal means.
 So, in order to have a working Windows environment, you have to do it all in a virtual machine.
 The problem is that QEMU isn’t optimized for M1 Macs, and virtualization is very slow… unless it uses MacOS’ Hypervisor.Framework.
-While this isn’t quite as performant as paid solutions (like Parallels), it works ‘fast enough’ and is completely free.
+While this isn’t quite as performant as paid solutions (like Parallels), it works fast enough for most people and is completely free.

 Let’s get started.